 KPMG as a firm seemed to be very robust and professional, but what we liked about the service was despite it being targeted towards small businesses the element of professionalism was not lost.
-Also the fact that we’re small and relying heavily on investment, I believe having a name like KPMG helps to give investors confidence in us.

 How have KPMG Small Business Accounting and your dedicated KPMG accountant helped you?

-We have daily contact with our dedicated accountant and they have never let us drop the ball.
 They are always on hand to offer advice and their knowledge and training on the cloud accounting software has been really valuable.

 What are two industry specific challenges your business is facing?